MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-overview.md

    * **Build message extension Teams app**: Build a search-based message extension Teams app.

-2. Choose your path to build your selected app.
+2. Choose your path to build your selected app:

    * **GitHub Codespaces**: Allows you to run, test, and debug your app in a development environment without the need for any extra setup.
    * **Step-by-step guide**: Allows you to create a Teams app from the ground up including setting up your development environment.